• Skip to primary navigation

 From breakfast to dessert, the possibilities are endless.
 Once you make it, you’ll be finding new excuses to drizzle it on everything!

-• Mix into cold milk for quick chocolate milk or stir into warm milk for cozy hot chocolate.
+• Mix into cold milk for homemade chocolate milk or warm milk for an easy hot chocolate.

-• Drizzle over ice cream, cake, or brownies for an instant dessert or upgrade.
+• Drizzle over ice cream, brownies, cake, or cheesecake.

-• Swirl into yogurt or oatmeal, or top pancakes, waffles, or French toast with it for a sweet, chocolatey breakfast.
+• Swirl into yogurt or oatmeal, or drizzle over pancakes, waffles, or French toast.

-• Blend into milkshakes, smoothies, or protein shakes for a boost of flavor.
+• Blend into milkshakes, smoothies, or protein shakes.

 Side view of the mason jar with the Chocolate Coffee Syrup in it.